PalamaraLab/HapNe/README.md

 * `hapne_results.png` : A visual representation of the results.
 The blue line represents the MLE, and the light-shaded area represents the 95% confidence interval.

 ## 6. FAQ
+### General Questions
+1. **Can HapNe be used to analyze non-human data?**

+Our testing has been limited to human-like evolutionary models.
+HapNe may also work in non-human data, but we recommend using simulations to test the accuracy under other evolutionary settings.
+We are also updating the software to allow using non-human genome builds and welcome suggestions on how to facilitate these analyses.

+2. **Can HapNe be used to infer population sizes beyond 100 generations ago?**

+Depending on the sample size and the demography, HapNe might be able to infer fluctuations at times older than 100 generations.
+We have not extensively tested this, so we recommend running simulations to verify the accuracy under specific evolutionary parameters.
+The software can be used to infer Ne at times deeper than the default 100 generations by setting the `t_max` in parameter in the config file.
+It may also be useful to modify the number of inferred parameters, `nb_parameters`, and the maximum length of a time interval in the output, `dt_max`.

 ### HapNe-LD
 1. **The summary message contains a warning about CCLD**